Jerry Springer: Television appearances

-Springer has been a guest in the following shows: the UK daytime programme The Paul O'Grady Show on Channel 4 on November 12, 2007, Question Time on June 19, 2008, Saturday Kitchen on June 21, 2008, along with chef Theresa Griegson and Kristin Dawson, Verdict with Dan Abrams in June 2008, two appearances on Whose Line Is It Anyway? in 2003 (from the same taping), The Jason Ellis Show on June 20, 2008, Desert Island Discs on November 1, 2009, Hell's Kitchen on October 13, 2010, and Drop the Mic on April 15, 2018.

-In 2009, he appeared as a guest on the British game show Countdown.
-Springer appeared on the Chris Moyles Show in April 2009, along with Davina McCall and Alan Carr.
-On May 31, 2009, Springer was a guest on The Andrew Marr Show talking about politics and his upcoming projects.
+In 2009, Springer appeared as a guest on the British game show Countdown.
+He appeared on the Chris Moyles Show in April 2009 and was a guest on The Andrew Marr Show on May 31, 2009.

 He was interviewed by satirist Chris Morris in his surreal radio series Blue Jam (Series 2, Episode 6).
 On January 23, 2004, Springer was featured in an episode of This American Life titled "Leaving the Fold".

 In late 2006, Springer was a contestant on the third season of Dancing with the Stars, with his professional dance partner, Kym Johnson.
 He wanted to appear on the show so he could learn the waltz for the wedding of his daughter, Katie.
 Springer and Johnson were eliminated in the seventh week of competition.

-Springer appeared in an episode of BBC One's television series Who Do You Think You Are? on August 27, 2008.
-In the episode he traveled to Poland, where he discovered that his maternal grandmother had been sent to Chełmno extermination camp by the Nazis and killed.
-His paternal grandmother died at Theresienstadt concentration camp in what is the Czech Republic.
+Springer appeared in an episode of the British genealogy series Who Do You Think You Are? on August 27, 2008.
+In the episode, he traveled to Poland, where he discovered that his maternal grandmother had been sent to Chełmno extermination camp by the Nazis and killed.
+His paternal grandmother died at Theresienstadt concentration camp in what is now the Czech Republic.
 He wept openly when he learned of how they died.

-He has been a guest panellist on episodes of 8 Out of 10 Cats in 2014, Through the Keyhole in 2015, and QI ("Noodles") in 2017.
+Springer was a guest panelist on episodes of 8 Out of 10 Cats in 2014, Through the Keyhole in 2015, and QI ("Noodles") in 2017.

 In 2022, Springer competed in season eight of The Masked Singer as "Beetle".
 He was eliminated on "Muppet Night" alongside Kat Graham as "Robo-Girl".